A Quick Overview of a Security Program and its Components

 Security Program Documentation

-The most commonly known security program documentation is represented in the suite of security policy documentation and the security program charter.
+The most common security program documentation is represented in your suite of security policies and the security program charter.

 The security program charter describes the mission and mandate of the security group, while the security policies describe the rules for the organization as it relates to information security.